elmtree-askmo/cloudcannon-app/content/learn/psychology/what-advancements-have-been-made-in-highresolution-imaging-techniques.md

 url: /learn/psychology/questions/what-advancements-have-been-made-in-highresolution-imaging-techniques
 score: -1.0
 related_article1:
-    id: 164346
+    id: 164349
-    title: How do anatomical imaging techniques contribute to medical applications?
+    title: >-
+        What role do X-rays play in the functioning of a CAT scan?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-anatomical-imaging-techniques-contribute-to-medical-applications
+    url: /learn/psychology/questions/what-role-do-xrays-play-in-the-functioning-of-a-cat-scan
 related_article2:
-    id: 164355
+    id: 164349
-    title: Compare the advantages of MRI over CAT scans.
+    title: >-
+        What role do X-rays play in the functioning of a CAT scan?
     subject: Psychology
-    url: /learn/psychology/questions/compare-the-advantages-of-mri-over-cat-scans
+    url: /learn/psychology/questions/what-role-do-xrays-play-in-the-functioning-of-a-cat-scan
 related_article3:
-    id: 164357
+    id: 164358
-    title: How does functional imaging contribute to cognitive research?
+    title: >-
+        What are the challenges associated with radiation exposure in medical imaging?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-functional-imaging-contribute-to-cognitive-research
+    url: /learn/psychology/questions/what-are-the-challenges-associated-with-radiation-exposure-in-medical-imaging
 related_article4:
-    id: 164354
+    id: 164350
-    title: What are the main functional areas of the brain and their roles?
+    title: >-
+        Explain the significance of tissue density analysis in CAT scans.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-functional-areas-of-the-brain-and-their-roles
+    url: /learn/psychology/questions/explain-the-significance-of-tissue-density-analysis-in-cat-scans
 related_article5:
-    id: 164345
+    id: 164353
-    title: What is the primary purpose of neuroimaging in cognitive neuroscience?
+    title: >-
+        Identify the structural components of the brain and their significance.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-primary-purpose-of-neuroimaging-in-cognitive-neuroscience
+    url: /learn/psychology/questions/identify-the-structural-components-of-the-brain-and-their-significance
 ---

 &nbsp;